Remote air quality and CO2 monitoring

 Spook provided pre-configured cellular routers for each of our five locations across the UK.
 The whole project was a simple plug-and-play solution with no involvement from us.

 We had been considering monitoring for a while but did not have the resource or the knowledge to fully understand how to go about doing things.
-When we Googled the various areas of interest we got more confused.

 We approached Spook as they have a different outlook to simply buying hardware and sensors.
 Thankfully we now have a fully installed, joined up monitoring solution.